Actipro/WPF-Controls/Documentation/topics/syntaxeditor/web-languages-addon/json/text-formatter.md

 The [JsonTextFormatter](xref:ActiproSoftware.Text.Languages.JavaScript.Implementation.JsonTextFormatter).[IsOpeningBraceOnNewLine](xref:ActiproSoftware.Text.Languages.JavaScript.Implementation.JsonTextFormatter.IsOpeningBraceOnNewLine) property can be used to determine whether opening braces appear on a new line after a colon.

-It defaults to `false`, but can be changed to `true` to cause opening braces to move to the next line after a colon.
+It defaults to `false` but can be changed to `true` to cause opening braces to move to the next line after a colon.